S00085/cxp/3.solution_architecture/README.md

 * “System of Record” for Customer profile information will be Customer Management Platform, sourcing information various customer touchpoints/systems
 * Customer Profile and preference one view will be shown in CMP as well as exposed as API via API gateway
-* Solace will be used for Realtime integration with other enterpise system and it will be bridged with Azure Event Hub
+* Solace will be used for Realtime integration with other enterprise system and it will be bridged with Azure Event Hub
 * Azure Data Factory will be used for all Batch integrations

 ### Data Model